Mashfy/Mashfy/README.md

 ### Hi there, I'm [Mashfy](https://mashfy.github.io/Mashfy/)

-A graduate from SUST majored in CSE and currently working as an Associate Software Engineer at Streams Tech LTD.
+Software Engineer (L1) at Streams Tech LTD and a graduate from SUST majored in CSE.

 • Deeply passionate for coding and problem-solving.